MuhammadManan/python-practice/README.md

 - Python uses dynamic typing; variable types can change at runtime.
 - Use `import` to include modules and libraries.
 - Functions are defined using the `def` keyword.
-- Code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guidelines for readability
+- Code should follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guidelines for readability.

 ## Built-in Data Types in Python